Should you go for a pre-made website template or a custom website? What is the best decision?

 So, I wanted to create a website for myself personally.
 Since Nic has a number of projects he’s pretty head down in, we figured this was the perfect time to test it out.

 I’ve been reading lots of blogs lately, and came across a template I liked.
 It was WordPress, and it was $129.
-I figured I’d try it out, as I wouldn’t lose too much if it was horrible.
+I figured I’d try it out, as I wouldn’t lose too much if it were horrible.

 Starting the Template